StaffYou are here:

 Jennifer Leavenworth, LMFT

 Adam is certified in addiction counseling (CATC-I) and intensive care management through the DHS (Department of Health Services).
-He has been working in the human services field for the last 6 years and has been serving diverse populations that include, but aren’t limited to individuals who have suffered homelessness and co-occurring disorders.
+He has been working in the human services field since 2016 and has been serving diverse populations that include, but aren’t limited to individuals who have suffered from homelessness and co-occurring disorders.

 Tiffani Whitebread, a native of Denver Colorado, is a dedicated substance use disorder specialist with a passion for providing treatment and supporting those who struggle with drug and alcohol addiction.
 After personally grappling with and overcoming her own addictive disorder, she developed a unique perspective and believes in a compassionate approach to the recovery process.
 Due to this philosophy, Tiffani is adept at helping clients address serious issues in their lives that have negatively impacted their personal relationships.
 She is trained in relationship coaching where she supports individuals and couples in understanding themselves and their relational patterns.
 Tiffani’s holistic approach enhances each client’s capacity to achieve full transformation in the physical, emotional, and spiritual body.
 She nurtures clients toward reaching the deeper soul, where true healing happens.